mahmoudimus/ac/docs/public/concepts/conditions.md

     Cache-Control: max-age=60, must-revalidate

 This will cause the remote condition to be cached for 60 seconds.
 But, under what situations would that cache be missed, if any?
-When the request is actually made some extra query parameters will be added and the request will look something like this:
+When the request is actually made some extra query parameters will be added and the request URL will look something like this:

     /condition/true?tz=Australia%2FSydney&loc=en-US&user_id=admin&user_key=admin&xdm_e=http%3A%2F%2Flocalhost%3A2991&xdm_c=channel-condition&cp=%2Fjira&lic=none&cv=1.1.65

 So, if we were to cache this request what would have to change about this request in order to create a cache miss?
 Inspecting the query parameters one at a time will give us a result:

- * If your timezone or locale changes then the cache will be missed. (tz / loc)
+ * If your timezone or locale changes then the cache will be missed. (`tz` / `loc`)
- * If this same condition is requested by a different user (or their username changes) then the cache will be missed. (user_id / user_key)
+ * If this same condition is requested by a different user (or their username changes) then the cache will be missed. (`user_id` / `user_key`)
  * If the url to your cloud instance changes then the cache will be missed.
-But changing the url of a cloud instance is not currently possible. (xdm_e)
+But changing the url of a cloud instance is not currently possible. (`xdm_e`)
- * The xdm_c variable will not change for conditions; never resulting in a cache miss.
+ * The `xdm_c` variable will not change for conditions; never resulting in a cache miss.
- * The cp (context path) variable will not change for a running product: never resulting in a cache miss.
+ * The `cp` (context path) variable will not change for a running product: never resulting in a cache miss.
- * The licensed status of your add-on will force cache misses. (lic)
+ * The licensed status of your add-on will force cache misses. (`lic`)
- * If the Atlassian Connect addon is upgraded then your cache will be missed. (cv)
+ * If the Atlassian Connect framework version is upgraded then your cache will be missed. (`cv`)

 As you can see, you only really need to consider the first two points.
 When you cache the results of a remote condition the only reason that the cache will be ignored if if a different user requests that condition.
 Essentially, remote conditions